Bronwyn Jane Adams Memorial Award

 This award was established in memory of Bronwyn Adams, a former member of the University who passed away suddenly in 1999 at the age of 48.
 Ms Adams was widely acknowledged as an exemplar of best practice as a manager and was passionate about the development of staff at all levels of the organisation.
-This award recognises outstanding professional staff by assisting them to pursue a work-related project or activity.
+This award recognises outstanding professional staff by providing financial assistance to enable them to pursue a worthwhile activity in relation to their work.
 The proposed activity must be linked to a specific project or outcome that benefits the University and can include leadership, project or program development activities.
+Professional staff at all levels are encouraged to apply.
 The University awards up to two Bronwyn Jane Adams Memorial Awards annually to individuals and/or teams.

 Application Selection Criteria (Applicants must address all criteria):

-- Proven record of excellence and innovation in professional work
+- Proven record of excellence in professional work

 - The proposed development activity is distinctive, coherent and clear in its purpose and links to a specific project/outcome